dojo/docs/dojox/gesture.rst

 Bubble the gesture event
 =============================

 A gesture event behaves all the same as a native Event.
-Besides getting useful informaton from the fired gesture event, we can also stop bubbling it.
+Besides getting useful information from the fired gesture event, we can also stop bubbling it.

 The following sample shows how we can easily stop a gesture event from bubbling to parent node: